MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 **Dendrogrm Cropping**

 Each dendrogram cluster has a small triangular crop button above it that allows users to crop the matrix to the rows or columns in this cluster.
-Clicking on the dendrogram crop button filters out the rows or columns not in the cluster and resizes the visualization to only show the rows or columns in the current cluster.
+Clicking on the dendrogram crop button filters out the rows or columns that not in the cluster and resizes the visualization to show the remaining data.
 For small matrices, this transformation is animated.
-Dendrogram cropping can be useful for focusing in on a cluster of interest and when used in combination with the :ref:`Enrichrgram <enrichrgram>`
+Dendrogram cropping can be useful for focusing in on a cluster of interest and when used in combination with :ref:`Enrichrgram <enrichrgram>` to import enrichment analysis results into the visualization (as row categories) from `Enrichr`_ for a specific cluster of genes (see :ref:`biology_specific_features` for more information).

 .. _interactive_categories:

 Categories
 ==========
+Prior knowledge about our system can be represented as row and column categories in a heatmap.
+For instance, our columns may represent cell lines and our categories may represent the tissues of these cell lines.

 *Explain why categories are useful*

+*category types: string value*

 *mouseover highlighting, reordering, dendrogram breakdown*

-*category types: string value*

 *category updating API*